jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab11_Sequential System Design Using ASM Charts .md

 ## Introduction

 Control unit designs may range from simple to highly complex.
-There are number of methods to design and realize control units.
+There are a number of methods to design and realize control units.
 Simple control units can be designed using state graphs and state table methods.
-Complex control units may be designed using algorithmic charts just like flowcharts are used in software development.
-In this lab, you will be introduced to the Algorithmic State Machine (ASM) chart technique.
+Complex control units may be designed using algorithmic charts like flowcharts in software development.
+You will be introduced to the Algorithmic State Machine (ASM) chart technique in this lab.

 ## ASM Charts

 Just as flowcharts are useful in software design, special flowcharts called Algorithmic State Machines (ASM) are useful in digital systems hardware design.
 Digital systems typically consist of datapath processing and the control path.
-The control path is implemented using state machines which can be realized using state graphs.
+The control path is implemented using state machines, which can be realized using state graphs.
 As the control path (behavior) of the system becomes complex, it becomes increasingly difficult to design the control path using the state graph technique.
 The ASM charts technique becomes useful and handy in designing complex and algorithmic circuits.
-The following diagram shows a complex digital system, partitioned into a controller (to generate the control signals) and the controlled architecture (data processor).
+The following diagram shows a complex digital system partitioned into a controller (to generate the control signals) and the controlled architecture (data processor).

 <div align=center><img src="imgs/v4/1.png" alt="drawing" width="400"/></div>

-The model of the Controller (ASM) block in the above figure can be viewed as the combination of Mealy and Moore machines as shown below.
+The model of the Controller (ASM) block in the above figure can be viewed as the combination of Mealy and Moore machines, as shown below.

 <div align=center><img src="imgs/v4/2.png" alt="drawing" width="400"/></div>

-The ASM chart differs from an ordinary flowchart in that specific rules must be followed in constructing the chart.
+The ASM chart differs from an ordinary flowchart in that specific rules must be followed when constructing the chart.
 When these rules are followed, the ASM chart is equivalent to a state graph, and it leads directly to a hardware realization.
 The following diagram shows the three main components of an ASM chart.

 <div align=center><img src="imgs/v4/3.png" alt="drawing" width="400"/></div>

-The state of the system is represented by a state box.
-The state box contains a state name, and it may contain an output list (just like in a state graph of the Moore machine).
+A state box represents the state of the system.
+The state box contains a state name and may contain an output list (just like in a state graph of the Moore machine).
 A state code may be placed outside the box at the top (if you want to assign a state code).
 A decision box always has true and false branches.
 The condition placed in the decision box must be a Boolean expression that is evaluated to determine which branch to take.
 The conditional output box contains a conditional output list.
-The conditional outputs depend on both the state of the system and the inputs (just like in the Mealy machine).
+The conditional outputs depend on the system's state and the inputs (just like in the Mealy machine).

 The ASM chart is constructed from SM blocks.
-Each SM block contains exactly one state box together with decision boxes and conditional output boxes associated with that state as shown below.
+Each SM block contains exactly one state box, decision boxes, and conditional output boxes associated with that state, as shown below.
 An SM block has exactly one entrance path and one or more exit paths.
-Each SM block describes the machine operation during the time that the machine is in that state.
-A path through an SM block from entrance to exit is referred to as a link path.
+Each SM block describes the machine's operation during the time that the machine is in that state.
+A path through an SM block from entrance to exit is called a link path.

 <div align=center><img src="imgs/v4/4.png" alt="drawing" width="400"/></div>

-Let us consider an example of a state graph of a sequential network shown below.
+Let us consider an example of a state graph of a sequential network, shown below.
 This state graph has both Mealy and Moore outputs.
-The outputs Y1 and Y2 are the Mealy outputs and so should be conditional outputs.
-The Ya, Yb, and Yc are the Moore outputs so they should be part of state box.
+The outputs Y1 and Y2 are the Mealy outputs and should be conditional outputs.
+The Ya, Yb, and Yc are the Moore outputs, so they should be part of the state box.
 Input
-X can either be “0” or “1” and hence it should be part of the decision box.
+X can either be “0” or “1”; hence, it should be part of the decision box.

 <div align=center><img src="imgs/v4/5.png" alt="drawing" width="400"/></div>